raspberrypilearning/nature-rover/en/step_2.md

 --- task ---

-Test your rover's controls by clicking on the up and down buttons.
+**Test:** your rover's controls by clicking on the up and down buttons.

 --- /task ---